 Jacksonville’s Ellis Airport wants to ensure that you have a stress-free flying experience as we take the necessary steps to protect our passengers.
 We encourage you to bring along hand sanitizer and masks in order to protect yourself as well as others.
-Our airlines, American and Delta, require the use of face masks.
+TSA requires everyone to wear a mask inside the terminal at all times and our airlines, American and Delta, require the use of face masks on flights.

 Here’s how we are doing our part at OAJ: